blaylockbk/Herbie/docs/_build/html/_sources/index.rst.txt

 **GRIB2 Tools**
 There are two command-line tools for looking at GRIB file contents.

-1. *wgrib2* : can be installed via conda-forge in your environment.
-A product from NOAA.
+1. *wgrib2* is a product of NOAA and can be installed via conda-forge in your environment (linux only).
-2. *grib_ls* : is a dependency of cfgrib and is included when you install cfgrib in your environment.
-A product from ECMWF.
+2. *grib_ls* ia a product of ECMWF and is a dependency of cfgrib.
+This utility is included when you install cfgrib in your environment.

-For the sample precipitation data, below is the output using both tools
+For a sample GRIB2 file with precipitation data, below is the output using both tools

 .. code-block:: bash